Frequently Asked Questions

 Who carries the luggage?

 Our support vehicles will carry your luggage.
-We ask that you will be able to carry 4 liters of water, snack food, a mini tool, spare tube, patch kit and pump with you on the bike.
+We ask that you be able to carry 4 liters of water, snack food, a multi tool, spare tube, patch kit and pump with you on the bike.
 Everything else will be carried in our vehicles.

 What will I eat?